 has included digital and analog circuits in everything from large

-diesel powered machinery to IC chip level circuits.
+diesel powered machinery to space craft to IC chip level circuits.
 His large client

 base includes many well known large electronic and industrial companies